 What began with a handful of mysterious illnesses in a central China city has traveled the world.
-First detected on the last day of 2019, the novel coronavirus has killed more than 70,000 people with infections surpassing a million worldwide.
+First detected on the last day of 2019, the novel coronavirus has killed more than 350,000 people with infections surpassing five and a half million worldwide.
 It has triggered nationwide lockdowns, stock market upheaval and dangerous conspiracy theories.

-Most cases are mild, but health officials say much is still unknown about the virus that causes the disease now named covid-19.
+Most cases are mild, but health officials say much is still unknown about the virus that causes the disease covid-19.

 The Washington Post has spoken to scores of doctors, officials and experts to answer as many of your questions as we can about the newest global health emergency.
 Here’s what we know so far.

 What is it?

 These days, “coronavirus” is often prefaced with the word “novel,” because that’s precisely what it is: a new strain in a family of viruses we’ve all seen before — and, in some form, had.
 According to the WHO, coronaviruses are a large family of viruses that range from the common cold to much more serious diseases.
 These diseases can infect both humans and animals.
 The strain that began spreading in Wuhan, the capital of China’s Hubei province, is related to two other coronaviruses that have caused major outbreaks in recent years: severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).

 Symptoms of a coronavirus infection range in severity from respiratory problems to cases of pneumonia, kidney failure and a buildup of fluid in the lungs.
 They may appear 2 to 14 days after exposure to the virus.

 In April, the CDC added new symptoms of the disease to its list, shedding more light on how the virus infects patients.
 The symptoms now include: a cough, shortness of breath, fever, chills, repeated shaking with chills, muscle pain, headache, sore throat and a loss of taste or smell.